Above: an example of a Farm Tank managed the 2Hr WayTM, using APT Complete

 This largely depends on your light/CO2 levels as these are the main determinants of growth speed in the tank.
 Go hereto revisit the 3 growth pillars of a planted tank.

-If your plants have been facing nutrient deficiencies, dosing APT produces dramatically quick effects within days - deeper reds, greener greens and new shoots should be well formed.
+If fast growing plants have been facing nutrient deficiencies, dosing APT produces dramatically quick effects within days - deeper reds, greener greens and new shoots should be well formed.

-In slow growing low tech tanks, the impact will take a couple of weeks.
-The other benefit of a comprehensive dosing regime for slower growing non-CO2 tanks is that old growth lasts longer, and stays healthier.
+In slow growing low tech tanks, the impact can take several weeks, as the rate of change is very slow.
+The benefit of APT for slower growing non-CO2 tanks is that old growth lasts longer, and stays healthier.
 Healthier plants are more algae resistant.

 Visit the gallery to view tanks of fellow aquarists using the APT / Capstone range of fertilisers.